mdaatifraza/Insights-to-the-Revenue-Team-in-the-Hospitality-domain/README.md

 # Insights-to-the-Revenue-Team-in-the-Hospitality-domain

-- This interactive Power BI dashboard provides AtliQ Grands with actionable business intelligence insights to regain market share and revenue in the luxury/business hotel category.
+## Overview:

+- Welcome to the AtliQ Grands Business Intelligence Dashboard, designed to provide comprehensive insights into the performance metrics of our luxury/business hotels across India.
+This interactive dashboard leverages historical data to empower strategic decision-making, enhance revenue management strategies, and regain market share.

 ## Key Features: